Local woman found guilty of causing fatal overdose in Mercer County

 MERCER, Pa.
-(WKBN) – A woman was found guilty of selling drugs to a Mercer woman who died of an overdose.
+(WYTV) – A woman was found guilty of selling drugs to a Mercer woman who died of an overdose.

 Nicoletta Robinson’s trial this week was held in Mercer County Court of Common Pleas.
 A jury found her guilty of drug delivery resulting in death; aggravated assault; criminal use of communication facility; manufacture, delivery, or possession with intent to manufacture or deliver, all felony charges; and misdemeanor charges of simple assault and recklessly endangering another person.